MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 1. Complete the steps in the previous section to [add your data](#add-your-data-and-try-the-chat-model-again) to the playground.

     > [!NOTE]
-    > You can deploy a web app with or without your own data, but at least you need a deployed model as described in the [AI Foundry playground quickstart](../quickstarts/get-started-playground.md).
+    > You can deploy a web app with or without your own data, but at least you need a deployed model as described in the [Azure AI Foundry playground quickstart](../quickstarts/get-started-playground.md).

 1. Select **Deploy > ...as a web app**.